The Scottish Ruby User Group is a collection of people who are linked

 related subjects.
 All are welcome, and there are no subscriptions or

-Meetings are announced in advance on the mailing list and
+Meetings are announced in advance on the mailing list, Meetup, and

 Open Tech Calendar, and follow our code of conduct.

-We meet in Edinburgh on the second Thursday of the month at 18:00
+We currently meet online on the second Thursday of the month at 18:00.

 You can browse and subscribe to the list using the